firecat53/dockerfiles/syncthing_discovery/README.rst

 Build
 -----

+First, complete one of the following three options:

-If you need to generate cert.pem and key.pem, assuming you have a syncthing container with the executable /syncthing::
+1. If you need to generate cert.pem and key.pem, assuming you have a syncthing container with the executable /syncthing::

     $ ./initialize.sh

+OR

+2. If you have an existing key and certificate file, add those to the build directory as key.pem and cert.pem

+OR

+3. If you are running the discovery server with the -http option (proxy mode), you don't need a key or cert file, so comment out those two ADD lines in the Dockerfile.

 ::